Genivia/RE-flex/doc/index.md

 This option generates a scanner that uses the `reflex::BoostPosixMatcher` class with a Boost.Regex POSIX matcher engine for scanning.
-The matcher supports Unicode and word boundary anchors, but not lazy quantifiers.
-No Graphviz output.
+The matcher supports Unicode, word boundary anchors, and more, but not lazy quantifiers.
+Graphviz output is not supported.

 #### `-m boost-perl`, `−−matcher=boost-perl`